-One notable result from \cite{biswas2021quasi} asserts that for a proper, geodesically complete, boundary-continuous Gromov hyperbolic space $X$, $X$ an be isometrically embedded into the space $(M(\partial X), d_M)$ as a cobounded subset.
+One notable result from \cite{biswas2021quasi} asserts that for a proper, geodesically complete, boundary-continuous Gromov hyperbolic space $X$, $X$ can be isometrically embedded into the space $(M(\partial X), d_M)$ as a cobounded subset.

-We call $\log \frac{d\phi_1}{d\phi_2}$ the \emph{relatively Busemann function} as it represents the difference in the Busemann function when both metrics are negatively curved Riemannian.
-This concept is then generalized to a rough geodesic setting, and it agrees up to bounded error to the definition before.
+We call $\log \frac{d\phi_1}{d\phi_2}$ the \emph{relative Busemann function}, as it represents the difference in the Busemann function when both metrics are negatively curved Riemannian.
+This concept is then generalized to a rough geodesic setting and agrees, up to bounded error, with the previous definition.

-We will have a similar construction in Section~\ref{Rough corss-ratio} based on the relatively Busemann function.
+We will have a similar construction in Section~\ref{Rough corss-ratio}, based on the relative Busemann function.